 While often discussed in the same breath, student loan debt consolidation and refinancing are two very different things.

 What is Student Loan Consolidation?

-Student loan consolidation combines multiple loans into one single payment.
+Student loan consolidation combines multiple loans into one new loan with new loan terms and a single payment.
 Consolidating your loans means you won’t have to juggle different payment times and amounts, streamlining the process.
 Your consolidated interest rate would be the weighted average of all the interest rates of the loans you are combining.
-A Direct Consolidation Loan is a government loan that allows you to combine multiple federal student loans into a single loan, but private loans cannot be included in the bundle.
+A Direct Consolidation Loan is a government loan from the Department of Education that allows you to combine multiple federal student loans into a single loan with one loan servicer, but private loans cannot be included in the bundle.

 What is Student Loan Refinancing?

-Refinancing is revising the interest rate of your loan (or consolidated loans) to a new rate.
+Refinancing is revising the interest rate of your loan (or multiple loans) to a new rate.
 This is a popular option for college graduates because they may not have received a great interest rate when applying for their student loans.
-Refinancing allows the borrower to receive a rate that better reflects their improved financial standing, and reward you for the hard work!
+Refinancing allows the borrower to receive a rate that better reflects their improved financial standing and credit score, rewarding you for your hard work!

 Refinancing is done with a private lender, not the federal government.
-At Earnest, we can take all of your loans (private and/or federal) and consolidate them into one when you refinance.
+At Earnest, we can take all of your loans (private and/or federal direct loans) and consolidate them into one when you refinance.
 The end result is a loan with a single, better interest rate based on your financial potential.

 Check our student loan calculator to compare your rates now.

 The Pros and Cons of Consolidating Student Loans